FFTAI/teleoperation/README.md

     mkcert -install && mkcert -cert-file cert.pem -key-file key.pem 192.168.1.100 your-computer.local localhost 127.0.0.1
  ```

+ > [!IMPORTANT]
- > Attention: `192.168.1.100` is a placeholder IP address just for example, please replace it with your actual IP address
+ > `192.168.1.100` is a placeholder IP address just for example, please replace it with your actual IP address

+ > [!TIP]
- > Tip: For Ubuntu machines, you can use the zeroconf address instead of the IP address for additional convenience.
+ > For Ubuntu machines, you can use the zeroconf address instead of the IP address for additional convenience.
 The zeroconf address is usually `$(hostname).local`.
 You can find it by running `echo "$(hostname).local"` in the terminal.

 4. Turn on firewall setup